Azure/azure-sdk-for-python/sdk/identity/azure-identity/README.md

 - [Async credentials](#async-credentials "Async credentials")

 ### Authenticating with `DefaultAzureCredential`

+More details on configuring your environment to use the `DefaultAzureCredential` can be found in the class's [reference documentation][default_cred_ref].

 This example demonstrates authenticating the `BlobServiceClient` from the [azure-storage-blob][azure_storage_blob] library using